-“Patients have about a 20 to 25 percent chance of having multiple aneurysms,” Dr. Yao said.
+“Patients who have a single aneurysm have about a 20% to 25% chance of having multiple aneurysms,” Dr. Yao said.
 “There are a number of factors surgeons take into consideration to determine whether to treat an unruptured aneurysm.
-Brain aneurysm patients are followed long-term, and some we’ll follow throughout their life.”
+Brain aneurysm patients are followed long term, and some we’ll follow throughout their life.”

 In her essay, Emilia jokes that one lasting effect of her ruptured brain aneurysm was that it took away her good taste in men.
 Joking aside, is that possible?

 “With a ruptured brain aneurysm or any brain trauma or stroke, the brain can be injured.
 Depending on what part of the brain is affected, anything can change, because the brain controls everything about who we are and how we function.
 So yes, it is possible for her taste in men to change,” Dr. Yao said.
 “Other things that can be affected are movement, coordination, taste in food, the way people see things, the way they think, their personality, etc. The hope is, like Emilia Clarke, you’ll recover from a ruptured brain aneurysm and be the same person you were before.”

 Brain aneurysm treatment may include surgery, but only if there is a high risk of rupture.
 If you are at high risk for brain aneurysms, you may be able to prevent a rupture by quitting smoking, eating a healthy diet and monitoring your health with the help of a health care provider.